mdsimon2/RPi-CamillaDSP/README.md

 ### 9) Assign active configuration in GUI

 Configurations are explained in more detail in the [CamillaDSP Configurations](https://github.com/mdsimon2/RPi-CamillaDSP#camilladsp-configurations) section of this tutorial.
-Pre-made configurations for the DACs in this tutorial can be downloaded by navigating to the [configs](https://github.com/mdsimon2/RPi-CamillaDSP/tree/main/configs) folder of this repository.
+Pre-made configurations for the DACs in this tutorial can be downloaded by navigating to the [configs](https://github.com/mdsimon2/RPi-CamillaDSP/tree/main/configs) folder.
 Alternatively, download the entire repository by clicking [here](https://github.com/mdsimon2/RPi-CamillaDSP/archive/refs/heads/main.zip) or using git clone.

 On a computer that is on the same network as the RPi, navigate browser to http://hostname:5005.